JUNE 2020: Update About 2021 Fellowship for Socially Engaged Art

 About the Fellowship

-- Field research that utilizes action research methodology
+- Comprehensive written field research reports that utilize action research methodology

 - Curriculum and advocacy that advance the field of socially engaged art

 - Inclusion in our biannual magazine (available in print and free online)

 - Participation in documentary videos focused on curatorial themes of interest to the field